Wilstead Village Hall

 Ensure the Hall is clean and tidy.
 A large brush, dustpan and small brush is at this present time stored in the main hall.
 If further cleaning equipment is needed, only one person should access the cleaning cupboard at the back of the hall and clean anything touched.

-The caretaker will provide you with a black refuse sack.
-Collect all the bin liners with all rubbish, especially those including used tissues and disposable cloths, and place these in the black sack and tie it securely.
+The caretaker will provide you with a black refuse sack for Covid-19 related rubbish.
+Collect all the small bin liners with all rubbish, especially those including used tissues and disposable cloths, and place these in the black sack and tie it securely.
 The caretaker will remove the black sack.

 Wipe down any touched surfaces (do not spray directly onto light switches and electrical equipment) and equipment used, including cleaning equipment.
 The caretaker will stack the chairs and replace tables.